Benefits of Tin Plating

 Tin offers excellent solderability

-Tin can cover a wide range of shapes and components
+Tin can cover a wide range of shapes

 Tin provides corrosion resistance